tinyzimmer/sqlc-gen-zig/README.md

 ## Usage

 Head over to the [releases](https://github.com/tinyzimmer/sqlc-gen-zig/releases/latest) for instructions on how to configure your `sqlc.yaml`.
-An example project can be found in the [examples/](examples/) directory.
+Example projects can be found in the [examples/](examples/) directory.

 ### Configuration